MarlonDittes/FP/README.txt

-PACE CHALLENGE 2024 - Team: HeiCross
+PACE CHALLENGE 2024 - Team: heiCross

 DESCRIPTION
 The one-sided crossing minimization problem (OCM) asks for an order of one layer of a two-layer bipartite graph,